Last updated: October 15, 2022

 - Improves resistance to fatigue – This is the tiredness felt by the soft tissues when the body is subjected to variations in training intensity or when people engage in physical activities outside of their normal routine.

-- Improves muscle oxygenation: Massage guns are good because they increase the amount of oxygen sent to the connective tissues and muscles, allowing them to cope better with aches and pains.
+- Improves muscle oxygenation: Massage guns are safe to use because they increase the amount of oxygen sent to the connective tissues and muscles, allowing them to cope better with aches and pains.

 - It releases tension better: Muscle tension makes it difficult for people to move freely without having pain or stiffness.
 The fibers that are tightened in some areas and overstretched in others are loosened by massage guns.